Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 fig.show()

-Find the regression plane that fits this data.
+We will find a regression plane that fits this data.

-Now, we have a matrix $X$ and a vector $\bm{y}$ to compute equation (☆).
+Now, we prepare matrix $X$ and vector $\bm{y}$ to calculate equation (☆).

 X = df[['area', 'age']].values